jackschu/uva-operating-systems-review/markdownfiles/access_control.md

 -   or "on the side" eg apparmor via linux
 -   posix file permissions has r/w/x for uid, gid, and for others
     -   p inflexible
--   also theres an "access controll list" (noe the default one is also an acl)
+-   also theres an "access control list" (note the default one is also an acl)
     -   more flexibility, actual list, more fine grain
     -   posix says user rules > group rules
 -   auth checked on system call (eg open, kill etc) dont rely on libraries